WallStreetMojo

 Such adjustment to inventory value affects the financial statements –

-• Inventory Write down to the current market value reduces the inventory as well as total assets.
+• Inventory Write down to the current market value reduces the inventory and total assets.

 • Inventory Write-down comes as an expense in the income statement.